YourOnly-One/content/snoworld/en-ph/blog/reviews/2022/20221001-start-up-philippines.md

   sameas = ["https://en.wikipedia.org/wiki/Park_Hye-ryun", "https://mydramalist.com/people/15970-park-hye-ryun"]

 [semweb.review]
-  snippet = "《Start-Up PH》 is on the same level as the original series, similar to the Philippine adaptation of 《Descendants of the Sun》.
-I am looking forward to seeing the rest of 《Start-Up PH》." rating = "10.00"
+  snippet = "«Start-Up PH» is on the same level as the original series, similar to the Philippine adaptation of «Descendants of the Sun».
+I am looking forward to seeing the rest of «Start-Up PH»." rating = "10.00"

 [semweb.product]